Ironman Bike Training: 10 Key Sessions

 Bonus Tip: Mix Indoor and Outdoor Sessions

 Indoor trainers allow precise control over efforts and intervals, while outdoor rides develop handling skills and real-world adaptation.
 Incorporate both for a complete cycling program!
+Remember: Consistency, progressive overload and smart recovery are the keys to building your Ironman bike fitness.

 How many bike sessions per week for Ironman?

-Most athletes train 3–4 bike sessions per week, balancing long rides, intervals, and race simulation.
+Most athletes train 3–4 bike sessions per week, balancing long rides, intervals and race simulation.

 What FTP should I aim for for Ironman?